-My adult rabbits are supplied with an unlimited amount of fresh timothy hay, and a half cup of pellets daily, along with occasional store bought and home grown treats as well as fresh dandelions from my yard; which is pesticide and fertilizer free and has been for over 8 years now.
-My kits also get pellets and timothy hay as soon as they are old enough to eat it.
+My rabbits are supplied with an unlimited amount of fresh timothy hay, and a half cup of pellets daily, along with occasional store bought and home grown treats as well as fresh dandelions from my yard; which is pesticide and fertilizer free and has been for over 9 years now.

 All my rabbits have spacious living quarters to themselves.
 Included in the hutches are the bunnies own hay box, water bottle or dish, feeders, wooden toys and apple branches to chew on.
-The hutches and bunnies are checked on and kept clean every day --twice daily-- morning and evening.
+The hutches and bunnies are checked on and kept clean every day.
 I give my rabbits bodily check-ups regularly, and trim their nails, and clean their scent glands when needed --usually once a month.

 I would be glad to hear any comments or answer any questions you have!
 E-mail me at

 * 10% of all profits go to charity.